Code-Institute-Submissions/PP3-gradebook/README.md

 - Add the downloaded credentials file into the GitPod workspace and rename it creds.json.
 - Find the client email in the credentials.
 Go to the Google Sheet, share the spreadsheet with this email and give it full access to the spreadsheet.
 - Add the creds.json file to "gitignore" to prevent it from being commited or sent to GitHub.
-### Install libraries and set global variables for access to the spreadshett
+### Install libraries and set global variables for access to the spreadsheet
 - Install the libraries needed by entering "pip3 install + library_name" on the command line. e.g. "pip3 install google-auth".
 - Import the libraries into the run.py file.
 For example, for google-auth write "from google.oauth2.service_account import Credentials" at the top of the file.
 - Set the scope by creating a global variable of the same name and listing the APIs the program has access to.